Skip to content

 PM Ben Chifley at the launch of the Snowy Hydro scheme.

-Official launch of the Snowy Mountains Hydro-Electric Scheme at Adaminaby, 1949.
-From left: Prime Minister Ben Chifley, Governor-General Sir William McKell and Minister for Works and Housing Nelson Lemmon
+Official launch of the Snowy Mountains Hydro-Electric Scheme at Adaminaby, 1949 with (from left) Prime Minister Ben Chifley, Governor-General Sir William McKell and Minister for Works and Housing Nelson Lemmon

 Snowy scheme as a multinational project